Lib-Co/aries-cloudagent-python/demo/README.md

 * ACME requesting a proof of her College degree
 * ACME issuing Alice a credential after she is hired.

 The framework for the code is in the [acme.py](runners/acme.py) file, but the code is incomplete.
-Using the knowledge you gained from running demo and viewing the alice.py and faber.py code, fill in the blanks for the code.
+Using the knowledge you gained from running demo and viewing the beeds_user.py and boe.py code, fill in the blanks for the code.
 When you are ready to test your work:

 * Use the instructions above to start the Alice/Faber demo (above).
-* Start another terminal session and run the same commands as for "Alice", but replace "alice" with "acme".
+* Start another terminal session and run the same commands as for "Alice", but replace "beeds_user" with "acme".

 All done?
 Checkout how we added the missing code segments [here](AcmeDemoWorkshop.md).